mattblois/clean_data_course_project_mb/README.txt

                   #
                   # NOTE: I decided not to modify the variable names given in the 'features.txt file'.
 I considered the variable names sufficiently
                   # descriptive, and I thought expanding the variable names would have made them cumbersome.
 If there is any confusion about the
-                  # meaning of a specific variable a detailed description can be found in 'codebook.md'
+                  # meaning of a specific variable a detailed description can be found in 'codebook.txt'
                     names<-tbl_df(read.table("UCI HAR Data set/features.txt", stringsAsFactors = FALSE))
                     names<-names$V2
                     colnames(comb)[3:563]<-names